Just Diagnosed – What to do

 Your doctor or health worker may offer to organise for you to talk to a counsellor.
 This can be helpful but if you don’t want to see a counsellor straight away you can organise this later on.

-There are People Living with HIV (PLHIV) organisations in every state and territory that can provide advice, support and further information about living with HIV, including about treatment.
+There are organisations for people living with HIV in every state and territory that can provide advice, support and further information about living with HIV, including about treatment.

 For information about services in your area contact your Aboriginal health service or PLHIV Organisation.